JanetYin/ttt/readme.md

 We have `Set : Set₁`, `Set₁ : Set₂`, and so on.

+Two ways of defining equality on `Bool`:

+    eqb1 : Bool → Bool → Bool
+    eqb1 = λ x y → if x then y else not y

+    eqb2 : Bool → Bool → Set
+    eqb2 = λ x y → if x then (if y then ⊤ else ⊥) else (if y then ⊥ else ⊤)

+For any two booleans `x` and `y`, `eqb1 x y` is another boolean, while `eqb2 x y` is a type. `eqb2 x y` has an element if and only if `x` and `y` are the same booleans.

 # Dependent types

 We want to write a function which returns an element of `⊤ ^ n` for